 Results of search and codification of academic papers 2010 to 2014

 Figure 1 reports the screening process for the academic literature using the reporting convention Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) (Moher et al., 2009).
 Across the 60-month period, the primary reason journal articles were excluded was that they lacked either a UK author or UK data or both (n=4341).
 The next most common reason for exclusion was that they did not report on empirical research - but rather were theoretical or opinion pieces or a note of conference proceedings or a research abstract only (n=1489).
 The remaining exclusions (n=1162) were due to study topics being outwith the scope of the review (not related to child protection).
-This resulted in 467 academic articles reporting UK-based empirical research published between January 2010 and December 2014 which were included in the final database.
+This resulted in 467 academic articles reporting UK-based empirical research published between January 2010 and December 2014 which were included in the final database [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN, i.e. ‘467 academic articles... were included in the final database’].

 INSERT FIGURE 1